fanweng/cpp-programming/knowledge-base/STL/README.md

 #### `stack`

 *Stack* is LIFO, like a pile of books.
-It is implemented as an adaptor over other STL containers, can be implemented as a vector, list, or deque (default).
+It is implemented as an adaptor over other STL containers, can be implemented as a `vector`, `list`, or `deque` (default).
 All operations occur on the one end of the stack (top).
 No iterators are supported.

 Common methods: `push()`, `pop()`, `top()`, `empty()`, `size()`.